MicrosoftDocs/learn/learn-pr/azure/govern-sql-server-with-microsoft-purview/includes/govern-manage-data-from-amazon-relational-database-service.md

 ### Create an Microsoft Purview credential for your Amazon RDS

-Use Microsoft Purview Studio to create a credentials object needed to scan the data source from Amazon RDS.
+Use Microsoft Purview Governance Portal to create a credentials object needed to scan the data source from Amazon RDS.
 Ensure that there is an integration between Microsoft Purview and Azure Key vault, and then follow these steps:

-1. To open the Management Center, in Microsoft Purview Studio, select the **Management** link, and then select **Credentials**.
+1. To open the Management Center, in Microsoft Purview Governance Portal, select the **Management** link, and then select **Credentials**.

 1. Select **New**, and then, in the **New credential** pane: